Four weeks in July: Inside the Biden administration’s struggle to contain the delta surge

 Outside experts saw the pandemic differently in early July and began agitating for strong measures, including vaccine mandates.

-Ezekiel Emanuel, a bioethicist at the University of Pennsylvania who was a member of Biden’s covid-19 transition task force, began organizing a petition among major medical organizations that called for all health-care workers to be vaccinated.
+Ezekiel Emanuel, a bioethicist at the University of Pennsylvania who was a member of Biden’s coronavirus transition task force, began organizing a petition among major medical organizations that called for all health-care workers to be vaccinated.

 Leaders reacted enthusiastically, Emanuel said, though many organizations needed board approval to sign on.
 By the following week, the groups agreed to a draft letter.